DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

     return View();
 }
 ```
-Once that was created I could create the list of pages on the home page by adding a list as specified by the project page.
+I could then create the list of pages on the home page, which fulfilled the project requirement for a list.

 ```html
  <ul id="homepage-list">